nishanths/loupe-js/README.md

 An image magnifier for JavaScript.
 Based on this [Codepen](https://codepen.io/pixelacorn/pen/eNObea).

-It supports mouse and touch events.
+It supports mouse and touch events, and it can be used with React.

 [__Demo__](https://nishanths.github.io/loupe-js/)